How Do Real Estate Asset Managers Generate High Returns for Investors?

 Alignment involves more than just having skin in the game.
 It also means the fund manager should be transparent and not deceptive.
 Investors should question the legitimacy of a fund manager who advertises a low-cost fee structure to draw in investors and uses complex, confusing language in their marketing materials.
 Both can be signs of a misleading fund manager who doesn’t have an investor’s best interest in mind.

 There are some real estate asset managers who prefer to control most, if not all, aspects of a real estate investment.
 Vertically integrated real estate companies are organized to handle all the following aspects of the real estate investment process: capital raising, acquisitions, property management and construction.
-Generally speaking, vertically integrated real estate firms are comprised of several business units that all operate as distinct entities.
+Generally speaking, vertically integrated real estate firms comprise several business units that all operate as distinct entities.
 In contrast, there are managers who prefer to focus on certain aspects of the real estate investing process.

 At Origin, we choose the latter approach because being vertically integrated can create conflicts of interest between management and investors.
 An investment manager who also manages the properties has an inherent conflict of interest because a property can easily generate tens of thousands of additional dollars in property management fees.